 Someone wrote online, you should "never use household scissors" on bonsai.
 Remember, there is no magic in using bonsai tools.
 If you have one little tree that occasionally need as trim,

 special tools may not be necessary.
 Of course, it's always fun to have a real bonsai tool.

 As your bonsai collection grows, you will find value in having "real" bonsai tools.
 In the meantime, a pair of sharp household scissors may work just fine.

 The key is to keep all tools sharp and clean.
 In any horticultural hobby, dirty tools can transfer dangerous pathogens from one plant to another.
 Review bonsai tree tools cleaning notes on the Bonsai Tools page.

 As your hobby develops, you will know when you need additional tools.

 If you are shaping, styling and creating new trees, you will need other tools.
 In addition to the bonsai shears, another of the 'first real bonsai tools' is the concave branch cutter.

-That is one that's difficult to duplicate.
+That one is difficult to duplicate.
 A branch cutter will make removing the branches you don't want, much easier and quicker than using heavy duty garden shears.

 is my free monthly newsletter.
 Subscribe to get current tips, ideas and photos that may not appear on this site.